dvidelabs/flatcc/README.md

 runtime library with flatbuffers encoded in big endian format regardless of the host platforms endianness.
-Longer term this should probably be placed in a separate library with separate name prefixes or suffixes, but it is usuable as is.
+Longer term this should probably be placed in a separate library with separate name prefixes or suffixes, but it is usable as is.
 Redefine `FLATBUFFERS_PROTOCOL_IS_LE/BE` accordingly in `include/flatcc/flatcc_types.h`.

-Note that standard flatbuffers are always encoded in little endian but in situations where all buffer producers and consumers are big endian, the BE encoding may be faster, depending on intrinsic byteswap support.
+Note that standard flatbuffers are always encoded in little endian but in situations where all buffer producers and consumers are big endian, the non standard big endian encoding may be faster, depending on intrinsic byteswap support.
+As a curiosity, the `load_test` actually runs faster with big endian buffers on a little endian MacOS platform for reasons only the optimizer will know, but read performance of small buffers drop to 40% while writing buffers generally drops to 80-90% performance.
+For platforms without compiler intrinsics for byteswapping, this can be much worse.

 Flatbuffers encoded in big endian will have the optional file identifier byteswapped.
 The interface should make this transparent, but details